 If you have just bought your camera or have not yet ventured off of the auto modes the camera has to offer then manual mode can be scary.
 You may be in a position where you’ve tried to learn from friends or family, or perhaps you’ve watched some YouTube videos and it just hasn’t made sense?

-Our Beginners Photography Masterclass is designed to get you off your cameras automatic modes and taking advantage of the massive benefits shooting in manual mode has to offer.
+Our Beginners Photography Masterclass in Cornwall, UK is designed to get you off your cameras automatic modes and taking advantage of the massive benefits shooting in manual mode has to offer.
 The good news is, last year we taught over a hundred people how to shoot in manual mode and each and every time we did it in less than a day!

 You are smarter than your camera, it’s something we tell people during our training sessions because it is so true.
 When you use the automatic mode, the camera doesn’t know if you are photographing moving wildlife and want to freeze the action with no blur.
-Likewise the camera doesn’t know whether you are shooting a portrait and would like to minimise the depth of field and blur the background.
+Likewise, the camera doesn’t know whether you are shooting a portrait and would like to minimise the depth of field and blur the background.
 All the camera is trying to do is give you a correctly exposed image, not too bright, not too dark.

 When you start to take control of the camera and tell it what you want it to do you open up the true potential the camera has to offer and your photography will improve.

-- How to blur backgrounds and foregrounds using aperture.
+- Blur backgrounds using aperture.

 - Understand ISO and the exposure triangle.